ayushrajani07/G6_/docs/env_dict.md

 # G6 Environment Variable Dictionary

-_Last updated: 2025-10-01 (added test runtime budget variables & consolidation note)_
+_Last updated: 2025-10-03 (logging colorization & structured events formatting notes; header adjusted to avoid duplicate token enumeration)_

 This catalog enumerates environment variables that influence runtime behavior.
 It complements `docs/config_dict.md` (JSON keys) and `docs/CONFIG_FEATURE_TOGGLES.md` (narrative feature toggle guidance).
+Recent logging & structured events toggles are documented in the Quiet / Logging Enhancements section below (audit complete).
+Token names intentionally NOT repeated in this header to prevent duplicate doc detection.

 Quick Start: A curated, commented template for common local/dev toggles lives at the repository root as `.env.example`.
 Copy it to `.env` (or `.env.local` if your tooling differentiates) and uncomment variables you wish to override.
 This dictionary remains the authoritative exhaustive reference.

 Note: Metrics documentation is now unified in `docs/METRICS.md` (the former `metrics_dict.md` content was merged).
 Update only that file when adding or modifying metrics.
+Do NOT replicate full metric variable descriptions here—link instead.

+Duplication Policy: Environment variable definitions appear exactly once (authoritative here).
+High-level summaries in `README.md` may reference variables but must not attempt to redefine defaults or types; discrepancies are treated as documentation drift.

 Format: NAME – Type – Default – Description / Effect (Notes / Examples)